-Blended
+Blended /Hybrid

-Courses that have both a synchronous and asynchronous component.
+Blended courses are courses that have both a synchronous and asynchronous component.

-Students can be absent for one (1) weeks' worth of material.
-For example, if a course is scheduled to occur twice during a week a student can be absent twice for the course.
+Students can be absent for one week's worth of material.
+For example, if a course is scheduled to occur twice during a week, a student can be absent twice for the course.